-Meghir: c.meghir@ucl.ac.uk; Van Reenen: j.vanreenen@lse.ac.uk million young people.
-It brings together many of the best features of other such initiatives, combining job search assistance in the first instance with subsidized job placement for those whom the initial treatment was not successful.
-As such, a rigorous evaluation of the program may lead to insights regarding the implementation of programs in other countries.
-In fact, we do find evidence that the program has successfully raised employment, although it is still an open question as to how long-lived these benefits will be.
+The literature on the evaluation of labor market programs is voluminous, growing and somewhat sobering.
+The sobering aspect is that we are learning that most programs appear to have very limited effects, especially those that focus on young low-skilled adults.
+This paper concerns the evaluation of a targeted active labor market program, "New Deal for the Young Unemployed", designed to move young unemployed individuals in the UK into work and away from welfare.
+This is a major program that has affected several million young people.
+It is also viewed as a program that brings together the best of other such initiatives, combining job search assistance in the first instance with subsidized job placement for those whom the initial treatment was not successful.
+As such, a rigorous evaluation of the program may lead to insights regarding the successful implementation of programs in other countries.
+In fact, we do find evidence that the program has successfully raised employment, although it is still an open question how long-lived these benefits will be.

-The program we evaluate was piloted in certain areas before it was "rolled out" nationwide.
-Moreover, the program has age-specific eligibility rules.
-We use these area- and age-based eligibility criteria that vary across individuals of identical unemployment durations to identify the program effects.
-We show how they allow us to examine the extent of substitution between eligible and noneligible groups and also to assess whether there are significant general equilibrium (or "community-wide") effects of the program.
-We also exploit a number of additional features of our evaluation data to address fundamental problems that have affected nonexperimental program evaluations.
-First, we use the long history of preprogram data at our disposal to evaluate the plausibility of the assumptions underlying our approach.
+The program we evaluate was piloted in certain areas before it was rolled out nation wide.
+Moreover, the program has age specific eligibility rules.
+We use these area and age based eligibility criteria that vary across individuals of identical unemployment durations to identify the program effects.
+We show how they allow us to examine the extent of substitution between eligible and noneligible groups and also to assess whether there are significant general equilibrium (or "communitywide") effects of the program.
+We also exploit a number of additional features of our evaluation data to address fundamental problems that have affected non-experimental program evaluations.
+First, we use the long history of pre-program data at our disposal to evaluate the plausibility of the assumptions underlying our approach.
 Having longitudinal data on individuals for up to fifteen years prior to program introduction enables us to place bounds around the maximum and minimum effects of the program based on historical experience.
-Second, it has been suggested that results from nonexperimental evaluations can be fragile-highly dependent on functional form assumptions and on the availability of suitable conditioning variables.
+Second, it has been suggested that results from nonexperimental evaluations can be fragile - highly dependent on functional form assumptions and on the availability of suitable conditioning variables1.
 We use a variety of methods to provide sensitivity analysis on this issue and we find remarkably robust results.
-Moreover as suggested by Heckman, Ichimura, and Todd (1997) we are able to control for recent labor market history, which can be of central importance for the success of a nonexperimental evaluation.
+Moreover as suggested by Heckman, Ichimura and Todd [1997] we are able to control for recent labour market history, which can be of central importance for the success of a non-experimental evaluation.